 I made a list of items needed but would wait to purchase until I had cash ready.
 Overtime, the saver skills have progressed to level Yoga where I try to repurpose something at home before adding it to the coveted shopping list.

 A budget is how I saved $5,000 in 9 months.
 It’s how I track and reflect on my spending and saving progress.
-Baby BuLL didn’t know I would use it for nerdy bean-counting purposes, but I have data to leverage future choices.
+Baby BuLL didn’t know I would someday use it for nerdy bean-counting purposes, but I have data now to leverage future choices.

 One uncomfortable example is I used to buy everything on a whim.
 I would buy fancy glass jars for home décor, purses because they were cute, and stickers because who doesn’t love an owl sticker?